FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/account.md

 # Create and manage accounts

 FISCO BCOS uses accounts to identify and distinguish each individual user.
 In a blockchain system by using public and private key, each account corresponds to a pair of public and private keys.
 The account named by the address string calculated by the secure one-way algorithm such as public keys to hash, that is **account address**.
-For distinguishing from the address of samrt contract and other historical reasons, the account address is often referred to as the **external account address**.
+For distinguishing from the address of smart contract and other historical reasons, the account address is often referred to as the **external account address**.
 The private key only known by user corresponds to the password in the traditional authentication model.
 Users need to prove that they owns the private key of the corresponding account through secure cryptographic protocol for claiming their ownership of the account, and performing some sensitive account operations.